bbauska/UC-Davis-JS-Basics/readme.md

 </p>
 <!-- ![](./images/image019.png){width="5.0in" height="3.0544870953630796in"} -->

-He wrote a book called JavaScript: The Good Parts.
-It&apos;s a legendary book because in this book he really talks about how JavaScript has some of the best features any programming language has ever had right alongside some of the worst features.
+<p>He wrote a book called JavaScript: The Good Parts.
+It&apos;s a legendary
+book because in this book he really talks about how JavaScript has some of the best features any programming language has ever had right alongside some of the worst features.
 Becoming a good JavaScript developer is about understanding how to leverage the best parts of the language while minimizing the worst parts of the language.
-We&apos;ll be seeing some examples of some parts of the language that are good and not-so-good right off the bat, and I&apos;ll be pointing those out.
+We&apos;ll be seeing some examples of some parts of the language that are good and not-so-good right off the bat, and I&apos;ll be pointing those out.</p>

-You&apos;ll see that as we go along, we write JavaScript in ways to minimize the bad features of the language.
+<p>You&apos;ll see that as we go along, we write JavaScript in ways to minimize
+the bad features of the language.
 When I say bad features, what I mean are features that can lead to more errors, lead to confusion in the programming, and so on and so forth.
 But it&apos;s also a very expressive